-Greater achievements need a solid foundation.
+Success begins with a strong foundation.
 So our study skills program in West Virginia is all about the kind of transferable skills and strategies that can be applied immediately in the classroom — as well as in college and professional settings later on.
 In other words, we always consider the bigger picture, and our goal is to impart lifelong knowledge that can go a long way to ensuring your son or daughter's personal and academic success.
-We’re here to enhance your child’s skillset so he or she can meet any challenge with confidence.
+Find out how we can strengthen your child’s skillset so he or she can handle any challenge.

-- Organizational methods for effective personal study areas and efficient approaches to homework.
+- Organizational tips for creating an efficient personal study area and completing homework.